Colorectal Cancer ScreeningsReducing the incidence of cancer through life-saving screenings

 - facilitating a regional Learning and Action Network;

 We have recently developed maps of colorectal cancer screening rates for each of our four states (by county).
 Screening rates include Colonoscopies, Sigmoidoscopies, FOBTs and Barium Enemas.
 Percentages of screening rates are based on Medicare claims data (2015).
-You can access these maps below under the Resources tab.
+You can access these maps below under the Quality Measures section.
 We plan to update each quarter when new data is available.

 We invite all providers, community stakeholders, Medicare consumers, family members and caregivers to join us as we work to increase colorectal cancer screenings and reduce incidence of colon cancer in our region.
 To get involved and connected, join the Great Plains Learning and Action Network (LAN).

 Tools & Resources

 American Cancer Society